Shop Related Items

 Owen Wood

 Owen Wood builds pocket-sized architecture.
-His folders borrow lines from cathedrals and suspension bridges—faceted bolsters, mosaic Damascus laid out like vaulted ceilings, inlays pressed with a jeweler’s care.
-Each knife ends up part mechanism, part sculpture, which is why collectors claim them almost as soon as he wipes the last bit of oil from the blade.
+His folders borrow lines from cathedrals and suspension bridges — faceted bolsters, mosaic Damascus laid out like vaulted ceilings, and inlays set with a jeweler’s care.
+Each knife ends up part mechanism, part sculpture, which is why collectors claim his work almost as soon as it leaves the bench.

 Owen Wood knife

 Hattori knives carry the quiet precision of a Tokyo watchmaker.
-Master smith Ichiro Hattori starts with first-rate stainless—often VG-10 or proprietary powder steels—and pushes his grinds thin enough to glide through tuna loin yet stout enough for camp chores.
-Handles follow suit: polished ironwood, heat-colored titanium, or tight stag, all fitted so cleanly you can’t find the seam.
-Each blade leaves the shop razor-ready and mirror-bright, stamped only with the discreet Hattori monogram—proof that minimal branding and maximum performance can share the same piece of steel.
+Master smith Ichiro Hattori works in Seki City, the center of Japanese cutlery for some 800 years, and starts with first-rate stainless — often VG-10 or proprietary powder steels — ground thin enough to glide through fish yet stout enough for camp work.
+Handles are fitted so cleanly the seam is hard to find: polished ironwood, heat-colored titanium, or tight stag.
+Each blade leaves the shop razor-ready and mirror-bright, marked only with the discreet Hattori monogram.

 Hattori knife